×

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a reality in London, as it is in many cities around the world.
 While the overall crime rate in London has been decreasing in recent years, there are still areas of the city where crime is more prevalent.
 Violent crime, such as knife crime, is a particular concern in some parts of the city.
 In addition, there is a significant problem with property crime, such as burglary and theft.
-The Metropolitan Police Service works hard to tackle crime in London, and the city remains a safe place to live and visit," explained one expat living in London, England.
+The Metropolitan Police Service works hard to tackle crime in London, and the city remains a safe place to live and visit," wrote a member in London.

 Is there a lot of diversity?
 Are people in London accepting of differences?